Rashtriya Swayamsevak Sangh: The Emergency

 In 1975, Prime Minister Indira Gandhi government began emergency rule in India.
 The Emergency was imposed after socialist leader Jayaprakash Narayan led people to civil disobedience against corruption and economic turmoil, while demanding systemic change.
 Narayan had also asked the army and the police to disobey the government.
 A number of opposition leaders including Narayan were arrested.
 The RSS, which was seen as being close to opposition leaders, and with its large organisational base, was seen to have the capability of organising protests against the government and was thus also banned.

-Madhukar Dattatraya Deoras, the then chief of the RSS, wrote letters to Indira Gandhi, promising to extend the organisation's co-operation with her government and with the emergency rule, in return for the lifting of the ban, asserting that the RSS had no connection with the movement in Bihar and that in Gujarat.
+Madhukar Dattatraya Deoras, the then supreme leader of the RSS, wrote letters to Indira Gandhi, promising to extend the organisation's co-operation with her government and with the emergency rule, in return for the lifting of the ban, asserting that the RSS had no connection with the movement in Bihar and that in Gujarat.
 He tried to persuade Vinoba Bhave to mediate relations between the RSS and the government and also sought the offices of Sanjay Gandhi, Indira Gandhi's son.
 Provincial RSS organiser Lala Hansraj Gupta had also written a letter to Indira Gandhi and promised to begin "a new era of co-operation" between the Sangh Parivar and the Congress in exchange for the lifting of the RSS ban.
 A number of volunteers of the RSS have claimed that they carried out activities underground during the Emergency.
 The RSS has since claimed that the movement against the Emergency was supposedly dominated by tens of thousands of RSS cadres.

 The Emergency was lifted in 1977, and with it, the ban on the RSS was also lifted.
 The Emergency is said to have legitimised the role of the RSS in Indian politics, which had not been possible ever since the stain the organisation had acquired following Mahatma Gandhi's assassination in 1948, thereby 'sowing the seeds' for the Hindutva politics of the following decades.